Organica-Ai-Solutions/NIS_Protocol/docs/NIS_Protocol_V3_Whitepaper.md

 ### 1.1 Background

-The development of general artificial intelligence represents one of the most significant challenges in computer science and artificial intelligence research.
-Unlike narrow AI systems designed for specific tasks, neural intelligence requires the ability to understand, learn, and apply intelligence across diverse domains with measured performance and adaptability.
+The development of coordinated agent systems represents a significant area in computer science and artificial intelligence research.
+Unlike narrow AI systems designed for specific tasks, coordinated architectures require the ability to process, learn, and apply knowledge across diverse domains with measured performance and adaptability.

-This paper presents the Neural Intelligence Synthesis (NIS) Protocol v3, a comprehensive coordinated agent architecture that implements foundational intelligence capabilities through three core systems:
+This paper presents the Neural Intelligence Synthesis (NIS) Protocol v3, a comprehensive coordinated agent architecture that implements foundational capabilities through three core systems:

-1. **Goal Adaptation System** - Autonomous goal generation and strategic evolution
+1. **Goal Adaptation System** - Goal generation and evolution
-2. **Domain Generalization Engine** - Cross-domain knowledge transfer and rapid adaptation
+2. **Domain Generalization Engine** - Cross-domain knowledge transfer and adaptation
-3. **Autonomous Planning System** - Multi-step planning with dynamic execution
+3. **Autonomous Planning System** - Multi-step planning

 ### 1.2 Research Contributions

 The primary contributions of this work include:

-- **Neural Intelligence Foundation Implementation**: Working demonstration of integrated goal adaptation, domain generalization, and autonomous planning capabilities
+- **Coordinated Agent Foundation Implementation**: Working demonstration of integrated goal adaptation, domain generalization, and autonomous planning capabilities
-- **Evidence-Based Architecture**: All components implemented with measurable functionality and comprehensive testing
+- **Evidence-Based Architecture**: All components implemented with measurable functionality and comprehensive testing (see tests/)
-- **Scalable Coordination Design**: Modular architecture supporting independent development and validation of intelligence components
+- **Scalable Coordination Design**: Modular architecture supporting independent development and validation of components
-- **Production-Ready Codebase**: 2,704 lines of validated neural intelligence code with integrity monitoring
+- **Production-Ready Codebase**: 2,704 lines of validated code with integrity monitoring (see nis-integrity-toolkit/)

 ### 1.3 Scope and Limitations

-This paper focuses on the technical architecture and implementation of foundational intelligence capabilities.
-The current implementation demonstrates functionality for all three intelligence systems with room for continued enhancement and scaling.
+This paper focuses on the technical architecture and implementation of foundational capabilities.
+The current implementation demonstrates functionality for all three systems with room for continued enhancement and scaling.
+See docs/LIMITATIONS.md for detailed constraints.

 ---